 They Changed It, Now It Sucks: A lot of fans of the UK version didn't like the American humor of the American version.
 Other things included how vastly different Drew's hosting style was to Clive's; Drew interacted with the players a lot more and even participated at times while Clive was far more low-key and actually made the points "appear" to be important.

 And there are plenty more who are fine with all of that... but just can't stand the way the U.S. audience screams every time anyone opens their mouth.

 Widely considered to be inverted with "Sound Effects," which seemed to improve in hilarity when it changed from "Ryan makes sound effects for Colin" into "audience members make ridiculously bad sound effects for Colin and Ryan."

 Win the Crowd: Jeff Davis' first episode was decidedly underwhelming until a Scenes from a Hat bit "If people celebrated mundane events as if they were touchdowns", and Jeff stepped out.
-"It's a boy!
-Yeah!" and he spiked the "ball"at the ground.
+He said "It's a boy!
+Yeah!" and spiked the "ball"at the ground.
 The audience broke into hysterical laughter and that alone made him stand out over many of the other rotating players.

 Apparently Brad Sherwood took a little time to follow British pop culture when he debuted in the UK series, namedropping EastEnders before attempting emo-core Brit-pop in Song Styles.
 It worked out pretty well.

 Wayne Brady's singing talent had already ensured himself some new fans in his debut in UK season 10... then he went along with Brad addressing him as "that guy with the microphone" during Daytime Talkshow, and busted out a massive-stadium-speakers voice impression that brought the house down.